jfm888/data-512/data-512-a2/README.md

 In the above plot we see that men annotaters tend to give lower aggressiveness scores than women annotaters which seems to represent a gender bias.
 The score of zero was omitted for clarity

-We also saw that there are about twice as many men annotaters as women annotaters which compounds the bias.
+Our ipythion notebook analysis shows that there are about twice as many men annotaters as women annotaters which compounds the bias.
 It seems like the aggressiveness of the comments in the corpus is underrated due to the majority of men annotaters.
 If this is not corrected then any models trained on this corpus may also underrate how aggressive a comment is to a larger population.

 #### Implications